Hiking Your Own Hike: From the Sea to the Summits!

 Much of our trail crosses over private land.
 Please respect the landowners that grant us access to this beautiful landscape and resource by following the practices of Leave No Trace.
 The 7 principles of Leave-No-Trace are Plan Ahead/ Prepare, Travel/Camp on Durable Surfaces, Dispose of Water Properly, Leave What You Find, Minimize Campfire Impacts, Respect Wildlife and Be Considerate of Other Visitors.
 For a full explanation of each principle visit the Leave-No-Trace Webpage.

 Overnight camping is only allowed at designated sites along the trail.
 For a list of sites and to make reservations where applicable, visit the Overnight Sites page.
 Where there is no campsite, thru-hikers are expected to get off the trail to find local overnight accommodations.
-Use this accommodations interactive map to find trail adjacent accommodations!
-Please keep in mind that much of the Trail is on private property and “stealth camping” is not permitted.
+Please keep in mind that much of the Trail is on private property and “stealth camping” is not permitted as we rely on the cooperation and partnership of private landowners.

 Whether you’re pitching a tent at a designated tentsite or staying in one of our lean-tos or cabins, minimize your impacts and know the camping regulations on the NET.
 We promote Leave-No-Trace backcountry ethics and hope overnight hikers and backpackers leave a site better than they found it.
 Be wildlife-aware and hang your food and toiletries at night so wildlife do not congregate at overnight sites.
 Not all overnight sites have their own water source, be prepared.
 Where there is no permitted overnight site, thru-hikers are expected to get off the trail and travel to a nearby hotel, airbnb or campground.
 To do this, most thru-hikers have used Uber, Lyft or have pre-arranged pick-ups.
 Campfires: Campfires that are not built or cared for properly can cause harmful wildfires that may impact the New England landscape for generations to come.
 Campfires are not allowed at overnight sites in Connecticut, and only at existing designated fire rings in Massachusetts.
 Check out the Leave-No-Trace page for further campfire considerations.

 Thru-hikers typically leave the trail to periodically resupply in nearby towns, carrying roughly enough food for 3-7 days.
-There are roughly 75-100 road crossings along the length of the NET.
+There are roughly 100 road crossings along the length of the NET.
 This, combined with the length of the trail and limited amount of overnight sites, makes resupplying not prohibitively difficult.
-There is not, however, a strong community of trail angels to shuttle hikers to nearby stores so most use Uber and Lyft to travel to stores for resupply.
+Unfortunately, since there are limited thru hikers and there is not a strong community of trail angels to shuttle hikers to nearby stores, most use Uber and Lyft to travel to stores for resupply.

 The NET crosses and features many rivers, intermittent streams, reservoirs and lakes, but the trail also hugs high ridges and ledges.
 There are long stretches of the NET where water is seasonal and limited.
 Currently there is not a guide to available water sources on the NET and backpackers should have a water plan in place for their trip.
 It is recommended that hikers plan to pack in their water to overnight sites (many do not have a reliable water source) and treat or filter all water collected.